Ayush-Vish/Reelo_Backend/README.md

     npm install
 ```

-4. Make a .env file and copy content of .env.example
+4. Make a .env file and copy content of .env.example and add MONGO_URI

 ```bash
     touch .env